 Teaching and Learning

 No. You can allocate the support to the needs of your school.
-They can be all used for English or maths and any combination between, although the time needs to be split in half day allocations.

 No. The TLA super saver package would allow a menu of options (a), (b), (c) or (d):